 TGbe editor: Please update the following paragraphs in this subclause as shown below (from the 5th paragraphs):

-The Measurement Duration field is set to the duration over which the Noise Histogram report was measured, in units of TUs.
+The Measurement Duration field transmitted by a STA is set to the duration over which the Noise Histogram report was measured, in units of TUs.

+The Measurement Duration field transmitted by a STA affiliated with an MLD is set to the value that is obtained by rounding down the valid measurement duration over which the Noise Histogram report was measured, in unit of TUs.

 The Antenna ID field is set to the identifying number for the antenna(s) or DMG antenna(s) used for this measurement.
 The antenna ID or DMG antenna ID is defined in 9.4.2.39 (Antenna element).

-The ANPI field is set to the average noise plus interference power value measured during the indicated measurement duration while the indicated channel is idle as described in 11.10.9.4 (Noise Histogram report).
+The ANPI field is set to the average noise plus interference power value measured during the valid measurement duration over which the indicated measurement duration while the indicated channel is idle as described in 11.10.9.4 (Noise Histogram report).

 11.10.9.4 Noise Histogram report